Jump Trading: Lawsuit

-On May 9, 2023, a class action suit was filed against Jump Trading and the President of Jump Crypto, Forbes 30 under 30 alumni Kanav Kariya, for violations of the Commodity Exchange Act, CFTC Regulations, and unjust enrichment.
+On May 9, 2023, a class action suit was filed against Jump Trading and related entities and individuals, for violations of the Commodity Exchange Act, CFTC Regulations, and unjust enrichment.
 The lawsuit alleges Jump Trading participated in market manipulation of the stable coin UST and aided and abetted Do Kwon, alleging, "Jump had made over $1.28 billion in profits from selling the LUNA tokens it received at a steep discount in exchange for artificially propping up the price of UST and aUST."
 The lawsuit alleges Jump Trading used their acquisition of the wormhole bridge and investment in the Solana blockchain to artificially compel growth, as UST was one of limited stable coins offered in this ecosystem.

 On December 20, 2024, Jump Trading's subsidiary, Tai Mo Shan, agreed to pay $123 million to the U.S. Securities and Exchange Commission (SEC) to settle allegations of misleading investors about the stability of UST.